Prem Chand Pandey

-Prem Chand Pandey is an Indian space scientist, planetary scientist, and academic in the fields of satellite oceanography, remote sensing, atmospheric science, the Antarctic and climate change, and also he is the founding director of the National Centre for Polar and Ocean Research (NCPOR).
+Prem Chand Pandey is an Indian space, and planetary scientist, academic in the fields of satellite oceanography, remote sensing, atmospheric science, the Antarctic and climate change, and the founding director of the National Centre for Polar and Ocean Research (NCPOR).

 Education and career

 Pandey obtained his masters and bachelor's degrees in Electronics and science respectively from Allahabad University.
 He completed his D.Phil. degree from the same university (on microwaves) in 1972.